 My faceplate is a touch dusty, but no less effective.

-Living in Australia, I think decision making is harder when it comes to devices and cases in general.
-Prices in Australian dollars are generally higher and our options are more limited due to exorbitant shipping costs.
-Accessories are also particularly challenging as local stores rarely carry much stock and if we are looking at something different or unique, we’re forced to look overseas or at niche retailers with higher price tags.
-That is unless you get lucky on Amazon, which does happen on the odd occasion.
+Living in Australia, I think this makes decision making harder when it comes to devices and cases in general.
+Usually the cost in Australian dollars is higher and options can be more limited due to exorbitant shipping costs.
+Accessories are also particularly challenging as typically there are limited options available in our local stores.
+If we do want something different or unique we usually have to look at overseas options, unless you get lucky on Amazon on the odd occasion.
 A good portion of the companies churning out these accessories are based in the US, Canada or Asia.
-For those of us in Australia, that usually means paying more and often significantly more.
-This means we have to narrow our search and ensure we’re choosing the right option the first time.
+Regardless, for those in Australia we’re more often than not forced to pay a higher cost.
+This really means we have to narrow our search harder and ensure we’re choosing the best option for ourselves.
 I mean, I sure as shit don’t want to be wasting my time or money shipping something back overseas if I don’t like it.

 Enjoying my content?
 You can support me by buying me a coffee or subscribing below: